Pathway to LCADC and CCGC

 Who can apply?

-- Clinicians with a masters or doctorate in a counseling/mental health discipline who wish to earn their LCADC
+- Clinicians with a master's or doctoral degree in a counseling/mental health discipline who wish to earn their LCADC

-- Incoming masters or doctoral students in other counseling disciplines wishing to earn their LCADC education hours while completing their degree
+- Masters or doctoral students in other counseling disciplines wishing to earn their LCADC education hours while completing their degree